-South Sydney Rabbitohs has reportedly secured a significant victory today, as Jye Gray has turned down a substantial offer from R360 to recommit to the club.
+South Sydney Rabbitohs have secured a major win today, with Jye Gray reportedly rejecting a lucrative offer from R360 in order to re-sign with the club.

 “His performances were so good that he attracted interest in his services elsewhere; however, he sees his future at the South Sydney Rabbitohs,” Rabbitohs head of recruitment Mark Ellison said.